tjd1234/cmpt135spring2024/obsidian/135website2024/pointers and memory management.md

 Managing memory is one most important parts of C++ programming.
-C++ provides a lot of flexibility in how to do it, but it comes at the cost of complexity.
+C++ memory management is extremely flexible and high-performance, but that comes at the cost of complexity.

 A running C++ program has a relatively simple model of memory.
 You can think of C++ memory as one long array of [[bytes]]: